zigbee-alliance/cometbft/docs/references/architecture/adr-112-txi.md

 }
 ```

-And then use it to calculate a transaction's hash, consensus parameters hash, etc.
+And then use it to calculate a transaction's hash.

 ## Consequences

 ### Positive

 - Modular transaction hashing
-- Paving a way for the pluggable cryptography
+- Paving a way for the pluggable cryptography. hashFn can later be used to
+  calculate header's hash, evidence hash.

 ### Negative